SUSE-Cloud/socok8s/doc/source/contributor.rst

 Upstream communication channels
 -------------------------------

-Most of this project is a thin wrapper around the OpenStack Helm, the OpenStack LOCI, and Airship upstream projects.
+Most of this project is a thin wrapper around the Airship, OpenStack Helm, OpenStack LOCI upstream projects.

 A developer should monitor the **OpenStack-discuss** `openstack mailing lists`_, and the **Airship-discuss** `airship mailing lists`_